 "Improving educational outcomes is a nearly universal goal, but how to achieve it remains a focus of continuing research and debate.
 Although noteworthy studies have been completed in recent years, a variable that is still often underemphasized is the role of classroom design," notes Lennie Scott-Webber, Ph.D., Steelcase director of Education Environments.
-"We developed our "This study yielded major findings, all supporting vironment and student success."
+"We developed our "This study yielded major findings, all supporting study to address this important gap, create a re- the highly positive impact of the classroom on stuliable evaluation instrument, and contribute in a dent engagement," says Scott-Weber.
+"There's significant way to a growing body of knowledge now evidence that Steelcase Education Solutions about the relationship between the learning en- classrooms encourage and enable educators vironment and student success."